BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 recovery plan referred to in Article 138 of Directive 2009/138/EC.
 For that purpose, the effect of the risk-mitigation technique shall be reduced by the percentage by which the Solvency Capital Requirement is breached.

-4. Where risk is transferred to a special purpose vehicle the requirements referred to in Article 211(2) of Directive 2009/138/EC shall be met for the risk-mitigation technique to be taken into account in the Basic Solvency Capital Requirement; where the requirements for a special purpose vehicle to be fully-funded cease to be fully met after the
+4. Where risk is transferred to a special purpose vehicle the requirements referred to in Article 211(2) of Directive/EC shall be met for the risk-mitigation technique to be taken into account in the Basic Solvency Capital
+Requirement; where the requirements for a special purpose vehicle to be fully-funded cease to be fully met after the
 --- Page 139 ---
 arrangement has been entered into, the protection offered by the insurance risk-mitigation technique may be partially recognised, provided that the insurance or reinsurance undertaking can demonstrate that compliance with the fullyfunded requirement will be restored within three months; for this purpose, the effect of the risk-mitigation technique shall be reduced by the percentage of the aggregated maximum risk exposure of the special purpose vehicle, referred to